hutchisonlab/hutchisonlab.github.io/_pages/people.md

   - image_path: /images/people/Caroline.jpg
     alt: "Caroline Chun"
     title: "Caroline Chun"
-    excerpt: "*Just Starting (2020-)*<br>
+    excerpt: "*Peptide AFM Virtuoso (2020-)*<br>
-    Caroline grew up un Philadelphia, South Korea, and Virginia and received a B.S. in Chemistry from University in Virginia.
+    Caroline grew up in Philadelphia, South Korea, and Virginia and received a B.S. in Chemistry from the University of Virginia.
 Some of her interests include traveling, strolling around, and reading magical realism literature."
+  - image_path: /images/people/omri.jpg
+    alt: "Omri Abarbanel"
+    title: "Omri Abarbanel"
+    excerpt: "*Machine Learning Maestro (2020-)*<br>
+    Omri was born in Israel and moved to the United States in 2011.
+He got his BS in Chemistry from CUNY Hunter College in 2017, and did a research internship on second harmonic generation imaging of peptide self-assembly structures with Dr. Rein Ulijn at CUNY Advanced Science Research Center.
+After that, he moved to Pittsburgh in 2018 to start his graduate program in Chemistry at the University of Pittsburgh."
 ---

 {% include feature_row id="hutchison" type="left" %}